AecDigital/Hector-the-Writer/README.md

 DESCRIPTION
 -----------
-Just a shoot'em up game made with canvas & HTML5.
+Just a shoot'em up game made with Canvas & HTML5.
 Give it a chance to Hector and enjoy!

 DEVELOPED BY
 ------------